Prizes

 What you need to know to enter this prize

-• Two 14-day residencies will be awarded to two musicians, which will include accommodation at Falls Creek, plus $1,000 (incl.
-GST) cash provided to each winner.
+• The 14-day residencies will include accommodation at Falls Creek, plus $1,000 (incl.
+GST) provided to each recipient.

 • The residencies will be available at Falls Creek for the summer, spring and autumn months.